 The Dirty Dozen

 The dirty dozen food list is produced by the Environmental Working Group (EWG) with the “fruits and vegetables the nonprofit claims have the highest amount of pesticides when grown conventionally versus organically.”
 The EWG uses “40,900 samples for 47 different types of produce,” to create a list of the dirty dozen.
 Make sure to thoroughly wash these foods if you don’t decide to buy them organically!

 The Clean Fifteen

 Along with the dirty dozen, the Environmental Working Group (EWG) also publishes a list of fifteen foods that are safe to purchase non-organic.
-This is mostly due to the fact that these foods have a natural protective skin that keeps harmful pesticides from leaching into the meat of the product that you would ultimately be consuming.
+This is mostly because these foods have a natural protective skin that keeps harmful pesticides from leaching into the meat of the product that you would ultimately be consuming.
 The below fifteen foods have the least amount of pesticide residue in the sampling tested:

 - Sweet corn